ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 J Q (refl (f a)) p : subst P p (f a) ≡ f b
 ```

-### More Computation for Congruence
+### Regularity

-Notice that congruence only computes on reflexivity.
+Notice that congruence and coercion compute only on reflexivity.
-We may want to also compute congruence when `f` is constant with respect to its argument:
+We may want to also compute congruence when `f` is constant with respect to its argument,
+making both sides of its type definitionally equal.
-both sides of the resulting type are definitionally equal, and we expect that it computes to a reflexivity.
+Similarly, we may want to also compute coercion when both sides of the type of `p` are definitional equal,
-If we allow using convertibility as a premise to reduction (which may not be possible in all type systems),
-we can add the following computation rule.
+regardless of whether `p` itself is reflexivity or not.
+(Of course, with UIP, `p` would be propositionally equal to reflexivity.)
+We can then add _regularity_ rules allowing them to compute this way.
-If congruence carried all of the relevant types with it, as is the case with `cong'`,
+If applied to the variants of coercion and congruence that carried all of the relevant types with them,
-avoiding typing premises is possible as well.
+as is the case with `cong'` and `coe'`, we can avoid type checking in the premises as well.

 ```
 Γ ⊢ p : a ≡ b